 Edgecomb Gray vs. Agreeable Gray

-Both Edgecomb Gray and Agreeable Gray are considered gray green colors, but as you can see here, Agreeable Gray has considerable more depth to it.
+Both Edgecomb Gray and Agreeable Gray SW 7029 are considered gray green colors, but as you can see here, Agreeable Gray has considerable more depth to it.
 Agreeable Gray is perhaps a better choice for rooms with a lot of natural light, as Edgecomb Gray could get washed out in that scenario.

 If Edgecomb Gray isn’t for you, now that you know more about the color, check out other grey green paint colors here.
+You may also find what you’re looking for in my list of greige paint options, as well.